datavzrd/datavzrd/README.md

 # ![datavzrd](logo.svg)

-A tool to create visual and interactive HTML reports from collections of CSV/TSV tables.
+A tool to create visual and interactive HTML reports from collections of tabular data (CSV, TSV, JSON or Parquet).
 Reports include automatically generated vega-lite histograms per column.
 Plots can be fully customized by users via a config file.
 These also allow the user to add linkouts to other websites or link between multiple tables.

 Documentation is available via the official website: https://datavzrd.github.io/